Mobi2Cloud/auto-completion/README.md

 auto-completion
 ===============

-auto completion API based on Node.js and Thrift service
+Use Node.js and Thrift service to implement an auto-completion api

 ### How to build and run it: